-General sun safety resources: Mollie's Fund provides a wealth of online information and materials, including brochures in multiple languages, posters, a downloadable DVD, and an app: http://molliesfund.org/education-prevention/self-exam/
+General sun safety resources: Mollie's Fund provides a wealth of online information and materials, including brochures in multiple languages, posters, a downloadable DVD, and an app: https://molliesfund.org/educational-tools/

-The Marie Keating Foundation's Spot the Difference web site offers a great online overview of melanoma prevention, detection, and treatment options: http://spotthedifference.ie
+The Marie Keating Foundation's Spot the Difference web site offers a great online overview of melanoma prevention, detection, and treatment options: https://mariekeating.ie/spotthedifference/

 Oregon Health and Science University's War on Melanoma website includes a free downloadable poster and rack cards.

-Sun safety resources for parents: Mollie's Fund offers a free brochure, "How to Protect your Baby from Skin Cancer," available in English and Spanish versions. http://molliesfund.org/category/downloads/
+Sun safety resources for parents: Mollie's Fund offers a free brochure, "How to Protect your Baby from Skin Cancer," available in English and Spanish versions. https://molliesfund.org/educational-tools/

 The Shade Foundation offers a Back to School Guide for Parents available for download::